-- SECTION 1.
+SECTION 1.
 Purpose of the Disclosure Certificate.
-This Disclosure Certificate is being executed and delivered by the Authority and the Metropolitan Government for the benefit of the Beneficial Owners of the Series 2021A Bonds and in order to assist the Participating Underwriter in complying with S.E.C.
-Rule 15c2-12(b)(5). - SECTION 2.
+This Disclosure Certificate is being executed and delivered by the Authority and the Metropolitan Government for the benefit of the Beneficial Owners of the Series 2021B Bonds and in order to assist the Participating Underwriter in complying with S.E.C.
+Rule 15c2-12(b)(5).

+SECTION 2.
 Definitions.
-In addition to the definitions set forth in the Indenture, which apply to any capitalized term used in this Disclosure Certificate in connection with the Series 2021A Bonds, unless otherwise defined in this Section, the following capitalized terms shall have the following meanings: - "Annual Report" shall mean any Annual Report provided by the Authority and the Metropolitan Government pursuant to the Rule and this Disclosure Certificate. - "Beneficial Owner" shall mean any person who (a) has the power, directly or indirectly, to vote or consent with respect to, or to dispose of ownership of, any Series 2021A Bond (including persons holding Series 2021A Bonds through nominees, depositories or other intermediaries) or (b) is treated as the owner of any Series 2021A Bond for federal income tax purposes. - "Dissemination Agent" means any dissemination agent designated in writing by the Authority and the Metropolitan Government and which has filed with the Authority and the Metropolitan Government a written acceptance of such designation. - "Fiscal Year" shall mean any period of twelve consecutive months adopted by the Metropolitan Government as its fiscal year for financial reporting purposes and shall initially mean the period beginning on July 1 of each calendar year and ending June 30 of the following calendar year. - "Listed Events" shall mean any of the events listed in Section 5(a) of this Disclosure Certificate. - "MSRB" shall mean the Municipal Securities Rulemaking Board, or any successor thereto. - "Participating Underwriter" shall collectively mean FHN Financial Capital Markets, and any other original underwriter of the Series 2021A Bonds required to comply with the Rule in connection with the offering of the Series 2021A Bonds. - "Rule" shall mean Rule 15c2-12(b)(5) adopted by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as the same may be amended from time to time. - "State" shall mean the State of Tennessee. - "State Depository" shall mean any public or private depository or entity designated by the State as a state depository to which continuing disclosure information shall be sent pursuant to State law.
+In addition to the definitions set forth in the Indenture, which apply to any capitalized term used in this Disclosure Certificate in connection with the Series 2021B Bonds, unless otherwise defined in this Section, the following capitalized terms shall have the following meanings:

+"Annual Report" shall mean any Annual Report provided by the Authority and the Metropolitan Government pursuant to the Rule and this Disclosure Certificate.

+"Beneficial Owner" shall mean any person who (a) has the power, directly or indirectly, to vote or consent with respect to, or to dispose of ownership of, any Series 2021B Bond (including persons holding Series 2021B Bonds through nominees, depositories or other intermediaries) or (b) is treated as the owner of any Series 2021B Bond for federal income tax purposes.

+"Dissemination Agent" means any dissemination agent designated in writing by the Authority and the Metropolitan Government and which has filed with the Authority and the Metropolitan Government a written acceptance of such designation.

+"Fiscal Year" shall mean any period of twelve consecutive months adopted by the Metropolitan Government as its fiscal year for financial reporting purposes and shall initially mean the period beginning on July 1 of each calendar year and ending June 30 of the following calendar year.

+"Listed Events" shall mean any of the events listed in Section 5(a) of this Disclosure Certificate.

+"MSRB" shall mean the Municipal Securities Rulemaking Board, or any successor thereto.

+"Official Statement" shall mean the Official Statement dated , 2021, relating to the Series 2021B Bonds.

+"Participating Underwriter" shall collectively mean FHN Financial Capital Markets, and any other original underwriter of the Series 2021B Bonds required to comply with the Rule in connection with the offering of the Series 2021B Bonds.

+"Rule" shall mean Rule 15c2-12(b)(5) adopted by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as the same may be amended from time to time.

+"State" shall mean the State of Tennessee.

+"State Depository" shall mean any public or private depository or entity designated by the State as a state depository to which continuing disclosure information shall be sent pursuant to State law.
 As of the date of this Disclosure Certificate, there is no State Depository.